tutorcruncher/tc-api-docs/pages/services/update-a-service.md

 ### Update a Service

-Updating a Service is similar to [Creating a Service](#creating-a-service).
+Updating a Service is similar to [Creating a Service](#creating-a-service) using the required fields `name`, `dft_charge_rate`, and `dft_contractor_rate`.
 One major difference is that you cannot add, edit or delete Recipients or Contractors on the Service.
-We don't currently have this functionality though will soon.